 In early April 2022, Olivarez College of Tagaytay reopened its grounds for the commencement of the conventional face-to-face class.
 As they entered the campus-based learning environment, emphasizing a more hands-on experience than the conventional face-to-face through the hospital exposure opportunity, the students had different impressions during the moving phase.
 Upon its announcement, the students were frightened, as the implementation time was the peak of the stigma surrounding COVID-19.
-While the nursing students highly expected hardships and difficulties upon their hospital duty due to transitions and adaptations to the adjustments, emphasizing "hindi ganun kadali ang adaptation hindi ganun kadali yung adjustment nang isang tao."
+While hardships and difficulties were highly expected by the nursing students upon their hospital duty due to transitions and adaptations to the adjustments emphasizing "hindi ganun kadali ang adaptation hindi ganun kadali yung adjustment nang isang tao".
 On the other hand, some students perceived the desire to hone their skills further as they did not have the same opportunity during the virtual setting.
-In line with this, the students envisioned face-to-face classes as a way for improvement and enhancements "Alam ko na mas matututo at mas mae-enhance pa yung knowledge and skills ko sa face to face" and expects face-to-face classes as challenging -at the same time obtain new experiences and knowledge

-"mahirap siya and magiging challenging siya.
+In lined with this, the students envisioned that face to face classes as a way for improvement and enhancements "Alam ko na mas matututo at mas mae-enhance pa yung knowledge and skills ko sa face to face" and expects face-to-face classes as challenging -at the same time obtain new experiences and knowledge "mahirap siya and magiging challenging siya.
 At the same time madaming matutunan so yun worth it naman kahit mahirap maraming natutunan".

-These significantly deem the theme Ipseity Mirror under the sub themes Psyche Disgruntlement and Thyself Gratification.
+These significantly deem the theme Ipseity Mirror under the subthemes Psyche Disgruntlement and Thyself Gratification.